Labelled well-quasi-order for permutation classes: Introduction

 \subsection{Inversion graphs of permutations}

 The connection between the permutation containment order and the induced subgraph order on graphs comes via what we call inversion graphs (but which are more commonly called permutation graphs in the graph theory literature).
-The \emph{inversion graph} of the permutation $\pi=\pi(1)\cdots\pi(n)$ is the graph $G_\pi$ on the vertices $\{1,\dots,n\}$ in which $i$ is adjacent to $j$ if and only if $\pi(i)$ and $\pi(j)$ form an \emph{inversion}, meaning that $i<j$ and $\pi(i)>\pi(j)$.
-This mapping is many-to-one, as witnessed by the fact that $G_{2413}\cong G_{3142}\cong P_4$, for example.
+The \emph{inversion graph} of the permutation $\pi=\pi(1)\cdots\pi(n)$ is the graph $G_\pi$ on the vertices $\{1,\dots,n\}$ in which~$i$ is adjacent to $j$ if and only if $\pi(i)$ and $\pi(j)$ form an \emph{inversion}, meaning that $i<j$ and $\pi(i)>\pi(j)$.
+In the graph context, we typically only care about isomorphism classes, and so this mapping is many-to-one as witnessed by the fact that $G_{2413}\cong G_{3142}\cong P_4$.

-As done on the left of Figure~\ref{fig-perm-contain}, we often identify a permutation $\pi$ with its \emph{plot}: the set of points $\{(i,\pi(i))\}$ in the plane.
-As shown on the right of this figure, to obtain the inversion graph of a permutation from its plot we simply add all edges between pairs of entries in which one lies northwest of the other.
-Figure~\ref{fig-perm-contain} should also convince the reader that if $\sigma$ is contained in $\pi$ then $G_\sigma$ is an induced subgraph of $G_\pi$.
+As shown on the right of Figure~\ref{fig-perm-contain}, to obtain the inversion graph of a permutation from its plot we simply add all edges between pairs of entries in which one lies northwest of the other.
+Figure~\ref{fig-perm-contain} should also convince the reader that if~$\sigma$ is contained in~$\pi$ then $G_\sigma$ is an induced subgraph of $G_\pi$.
 However, the converse does not hold generally (returning to our example from above, $G_{2413}$ is an induced subgraph of $G_{3142}$ because the two graphs are isomorphic, but of course the permutation $2413$ is not contained in the permutation $3142$).
-The most we can say in general is the following easy observation.
+The most one can say in general is the following.

-\begin{proposition} If $G_\sigma$ is an induced subgraph of $G_\pi$, then there is a permutation $\tau\le\pi$ with $G_\tau\cong G_\sigma$. \end{proposition} \begin{proof} A witness to the embedding of $G_\sigma$ in $G_\pi$ is a set of vertices of $G_\pi$ that forms an induced subgraph isomorphic to $G_\sigma$.
-Thus, we may take $\tau$ to be the permutation that is order isomorphic to the corresponding set of entries in $\pi$. \end{proof}
+\begin{proposition} If $G_\sigma$ is an induced subgraph of $G_\pi$, then there is a permutation $\tau\le\pi$ such that $G_\tau\cong G_\sigma$. \end{proposition} \begin{proof} A witness to the embedding of $G_\sigma$ in $G_\pi$ is a set of vertices of $G_\pi$ that forms an induced subgraph isomorphic to $G_\sigma$.
+Thus, we may take $\tau$ to be the permutation that is order isomorphic to the corresponding set of entries in~$\pi$. \end{proof}